-Welcome to the Weekly Mastery Lecture page for Math 222 Calculus 3 at McGill (Fall 2019) taught by Profs.
-Jeremy David Macdonald &nd Broderick James Causley, with J-Sesh!
+Welcome to the Weekly Mastery Lecture page for Math 222 Calculus 3 at McGill (Winter 2020) taught by Prof. Jérôme Fortier, with J-Sesh!
 Here you can register and find information about the sessions.

 All the content taught in Math222.com sessions has been catered specifically for Math 222 students at McGill and has helped thousands of them understand the material and succeed in this class.

 - Cost &nd Payment info for Math 222 Weekly Mastery Lectures

 - First time trial: if you have never attended one of my sessions previously, your first session is only $20.

 All Weekly Mastery Lectures: prepay for the entire set of 7 sessions and get the best price for the Math 222 sessions: $280 for everything you need to master the material and succeed in your class.

 Included in the weekly membership: not only the weekly lectures, but detailed notes at every session (6-12 pages, 9pt, colour-coded), and priority registration (as well as discounted rates!) for WebWork Workshops, Midterm Mastery Prep and Final Mastery Prep.

 This option is only available during the first 3 weeks of sessions and for the total set of 7 sessions.
 So if you join during the 2nd or 3rd session, the price is still $280; however, you’d receive all the previous notes and still qualify for all the benefits.

 My goal in offering this lowest price is to encourage you to join the sessions early, so that you can establish a strong foundation right from the start so you’ll be less stressed for the final and do better in the class, overall: take advantage & register right away!